“For if God did not spare the angels who sinned, but cast them down to hell and delivered them into chains of darkness, to be reserved for judgment.”

 did not spare the angels who sinned

 “Spare” carries the idea of refrain, abstain.
-God did not refrain with these people.
-God cannot refrain from His justice.
+God did not refrain from the execution of justice upon fallen angels.
 God cannot abstain from justice.
 God cannot hold back His essence and abandon His standards.
 He must act according to His own character for He is immutable.
 There is no latitude in God so God cannot be lenient toward sin.
 He must judge sin or the sinner who will not accept His judgment of sin.

 The sin of these angels was fornication with human beings.
 God must judge sin no matter how high the creature might be.
 If God does not spare a higher order of beings, He surely will not spare human beings.

 Who are these angels that “sinned?”
 These angels may be the angels of Genesis 6:1-9.
-This may have been a strategy of Satan to mix angelic and human natures so that when Christ came, He could not represent humanity in His death for their sin.
+This may have been Satan’s strategy to mix angelic and human natures so that when Christ came, He could not represent humanity in His death for their sin.
 Their sin was a sin of sex perversion.
-The next term for hell may support the idea that the Genesis six situation was co-mingling of humans and angels.
+The next phrase, the term (Tartarus) for hell may support the idea that the Genesis six situation was co-mingling of humans and angels.

 There are two kinds of angels: good and bad,